Dolls Houses (pet friendly)

-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Log fire, DVD player, Sea view|
+|Luxuries||Log fire, DVD player, Sea view|

-|General:||Central heating, TV|
+|General||Central heating, TV|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Clothes dryer, Cooker, Microwave, Fridge, Washing machine|
+|Utilities||Clothes dryer, Cooker, Microwave, Fridge, Washing machine|

-|Furniture:||Single beds (2), Double beds (1), Dining seating for 4, Lounge seating for 4|
+|Furniture||Single beds (2), Double beds (1), Dining seats for 4, Lounge seats for 4|

 |Outdoors||Balcony or terrace, Private garden, BBQ, Climbing frame|

 Accommodating a verandah, small hall, dining kitchen, lounge and bathroom on the ground floor, the two bedrooms are accessed via a steep narrow staircase with a rope handrail, which whilst quaint and feature-some, certain people may find difficult to climb/descend.
 Most people on the other hand find that the stairs makes the holiday great fun!